waiyanhein/standalone-auto-complete/README.md

 ######url
 This is the url to fetch data from server.
 This field is essential.
 Use like in the above example.
 ######s_item_border : default value is "2px solid #6699ff"
-This is the default value for selected item border.
-Selected item means when you choose item from result using up or down arrow key on keyboard, current item will be hightlighted with the border in this css value.
-Note you have to set the full css rule as mentioned default value.
+This is the css rule for selected item border.
+Selected item means when you choose item from result found using up or down arrow key on keyboard, current item will be hightlighted with the border.
+This is the css rule for that border.
+Note you have to set the full css rule as mentioned in default value.
 ######item_border : default value is "1px solid #cccccc"
-This is the border css value for searched item border.
+This is the border css rule for searched item border.
 Note: set the full css rule.
 ######item_border_radius: default value is "5px"
-This is the value for border radius for individual item.
+This is the css rule for border radius for each item.
 ######content_bg_color: default value is ""#f2f2f2""
 This is the background color for the search result container and its related.
 ######content_border_radius: default value is ""10px""
 This is the border radius for result container, its related.
 ######item_bg: default valus is "#ffffff"
-This is the backgorund color for the individual item.
+This is the backgorund color for the each found item.